East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 The aim of the team is:

 To help people with MND and their families and carers.
-To co-ordinate care in order to reduce the disruption to life as much as possible.
-So that this can be achieved, a confidential meeting is held where the professionals involved can share information, ideas, and experiences to make sure that you receive the best possible service.
+To co-ordinate care to reduce the disruption to life as much as possible.
+To achieve this, the professionals involved hold a confidential meeting.
+At this meeting they share information, ideas, and experiences.
+This helps them to make sure that you receive the best possible service.

 Who are the East Kent Motor Neurone Disease Team?

-The East Kent MND Team supports people living with MND, and includes a MND nurse and various community health professionals, including:
+The East Kent MND Team supports people living with MND.
+The team includes an MND nurse and various community health professionals, including:

 occupational therapists